California fire investigators seize utility equipment

 PG&E said in a filing with the Public Utilities Commission that investigators with the California Department of Forestry and Fire Protection seized some of its electrical equipment near where the Zogg Fire started Sept.
 27.

-The fire erupted in Shasta County during high winds and quickly grew, killing four people in the tiny community of Igo.
+The fire erupted in Shasta County during high winds and quickly grew, killing four people in the community of Igo, population 600.
 It later spread to neighboring Tehama County.
-As of Friday it had scorched 88 square miles (nearly 228 square kilometers) and destroyed more than 200 buildings, about half of them homes.
-It was almost fully contained Friday.
+As of Friday, it had scorched 88 square miles (nearly 228 square kilometers) and destroyed more than 200 buildings, about half of them homes.
+It was almost fully contained.

 The utility said it does not have access to the evidence collected by Cal Fire, which has yet to determine a cause for the fire.

-It added that the area where the fire started is served by a PG&E distribution line that reported trouble the day the blaze ignited.
+PG&E, the nation’s largest utility, recently emerged from bankruptcy stemming from financial fallout from several devastating wildfires caused by its utility equipment that killed more than 100 people and destroyed more than 27,000 homes and other buildings in 2017 and 2018.

-Customers in the area where the fire started, near Zogg Mine Road and Jenny Bird Lane north of Igo, are served by a 12,000-volt circuit.
-On the day the Zogg Fire began its automated equipment in the area “reported alarms and other activity between approximately 2:40 p.m. and 3:06 p.m.,” PG&E told regulators.
+Customers in the area, near Zogg Mine Road and Jenny Bird Lane north of Igo, are served by a 12,000-volt PG&E circuit.
+On the day the Zogg Fire began,the utility’s automated equipment in the area “reported alarms and other activity between approximately 2:40 p.m. and 3:06 p.m.,” PG&E told regulators.
 The line was then de-activated.

-PG&E, the nation’s largest utility, recently emerged from bankruptcy caused by financial fallout from several devastating wildfires caused by its utility equipment that destroyed more than 27,000 homes and other buildings in 2017 and 2018 and killed more than 100 people.
+The Shasta County Sheriff’s Office identified one of the victims as Alaina Michelle Rowe, 45, who was found dead along a road on Sept.
+28. The sheriff’s department said another victim was a minor but did not report the identity.
+KRCR-TV in Redding reported that Rowe and her eight-year-old daughter Feyla died as they tried to escape the fire.

+The two other victims, also found a day after the fire started, are Karin King, 79, who was found on the road where the fire started, and Kenneth Vossen, 52, who suffered serious burns that day and later died in a hospital.

 PG&E said in a statement that it is cooperating with the investigation.